 And there you have it…probably much more information on licensing than you ever wanted to know.
 In truth, the license is there to help you as a business person.
 The license represents your opportunity to dictate terms to the users of your goods or services.
 You would be a fool not to take advantage of that opportunity, so do not shy away from the subject.

 Licensing agreements are highly technical documents whether one is discussing a blog or software product.
+The answer to the question of what is better – a shrink wrap vs clickwrap vs browsewrap agreement depends on what you are trying to do online.
 Contact me for a free consultation to find out what you need in your particular situation.

 To Your Success!